somhi/MiSTdon/README.md

 5V and GND from FPGA to the  AT91SAM7S256 board.

-3V3 and GND from Pmod of FPGA to the protoboard which power supply the Pmod SD card and the MAX3421E
+3V3 and GND from FPGA (like PMOD connector) to the protoboard which power supply the Pmod SD card and the MAX3421E

 5V from FPGA to the  VBUS pin of MAX3421E board.